SaraBlich/React-start/README.md

 1) <b>Components: </b> First React App.
 Review how to create and add properties to a component and how to add custom methods.
 2) <b>Props and state: </b> Composing components, using states, setStates, passing state as props.
 Also conditional (and asynchronic) rendering.
+3) <b>Library: </b>Library app (quite ugly one, but good for practise), that uses basic features of React and api (as commercial).
+Also all components from react are stored in different files, so have that in mind in case that you would like to see how it works.